gavinmcfarland/plugma/packages/create-plugma/templates/base/README.md

 ### Integrations

-You can add new integrations by running the following command.
-Integrations extend your project with tools and frameworks commonly used in modern development.
+You can add integrations by running the following command.
+Integrations extend your <%- type %> with tools and frameworks commonly used in modern development.

 ```bash
 npm create plugma@latest add